If you are moving your installation to a new server, please follow the instructions in the Moving Servers portion of this manual.

 If the MySQL information is entered correctly, you will be brought to a page that will have the URL and login information for the control panel.

 Now is also a good time to change the permissions on the scanner.cgi and cron.cgi files.
 They can be changed to 755 for both files.

 Accessing the Control Panel

-When you access the init.cgi script you will find a link to the control panel if all of the pre-install tests pass.
-Click that link and enter the
+On the final screen of the init.cgi script you will find a link to the control panel.
+Click that link and enter the login information indicated

-login information indicated on the init.cgi screen.
+on the final init.cgi screen.
 This will log you into the control panel so you can setup the software's options.
 The first time you login to the

 control panel you will automatically be taken to the Edit Options interface.
-On this page you will be able to enter the options you want AutoRank
+On this page you will be able to enter the options you want AutoGallery

 options how you want them, you can click on the Save Options button located at the top or bottom of the page.